 In April 2023, Survival International is holding a ground-breaking conference, Our Land Our Nature, in New York City to challenge this narrative, oppose false solutions and push back against colonialist conservation.
 This conference will give a platform to those who have suffered from supposed “green solutions”, and who have seen their lands stolen, their families abused and destroyed and their livelihoods devastated by the increasing militarization of conservation.

-Experience makes clear that these plans will lead to even more human rights violations and to the biggest land grab in history, perpetuated at the expense of those who are least responsible for these crises – Indigenous Peoples, who already protect 80% of the world’s biodiversity, and other local peoples, predominantly in the global South.
+Experience makes clear that mainstream conservation models, backed by new “solutions” that commodify Indigenous land, will lead to even more human rights violations and to the biggest land grab in history.
+This is being perpetuated at the expense of those who are least responsible for these crises: Indigenous Peoples, who already protect 80% of the world’s biodiversity, and other local peoples, predominantly in the global South.

 By far the most effective and just way to fight against biodiversity loss and climate change is to recognize the rights of Indigenous Peoples to their lands, and put them at the heart of conservation and climate action.
-This fact is acknowledged in many policies and declarations, but action “on the ground” continues to dispossess and mistreat them.
+This fact is acknowledged in many policies and declarations, but conservation projects around the world continue to dispossess and mistreat them.

-- To give a platform to the largely silenced or "invisibilized" Indigenous Peoples and local communities whose lives have been devastated by fortress conservation and the crimes of the conservation industry, and to communities and movements with an alternative vision of conservation
+• to offer a platform to Indigenous peoples and local communities whose lives have been devastated by fortress conservation, and to communities and movements with an alternative vision of conservation

 • to raise public awareness about rights abuses in order to foment social change

 • to establish a strong counter-narrative to false solutions to ecological crises pushed by governments, corporations and some big conservation NGOs that fail to address the root causes of environmental issues

 • to demonstrate that another way is possible, and allowing Indigenous people themselves to put forward a vision for protection of Earth’s biological and cultural diversity